temporalio/cli/temporalcli/commandsmd/commands.md

     --value value
 ```

-If you don't specify an environment name, with `--env` or by setting
+If you don't specify an environment (with `--env` or by setting the
-`TEMPORAL_ENV` as an environment variable in your shell, this command
+`TEMPORAL_ENV` variable), this command sets properties in the default
-sets properties in the `default` environment.
+environment.

-Setting property names lets the CLI automatically set options on your behalf.
+Storing keys with CLI option names lets the CLI automatically set those
-Storing these property values in advance reduces the effort required to
+options for you.
+This reduces effort and helps avoid typos when issuing
-issue CLI commands and helps avoid typos.
+commands.

 <!--
 * maximum-args=2